priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 - With this analysis I conclude that Perpatrator race, Relation are two most important factors to solve the case.
 - Even with relationship if the relationship is stranger then also cases are solved but if its unknown then the rate of solving decreases
 - The results that I am getting from random forest are same that I have got in the graph .

+# Analysis 3:

+## Number of crimes per 10,000 people for each state

+### Steps:
+- First downloaded and cleaned data for population for each state and calculate avg of population for each state
+- Read the data from both the dataset.
+1) Homocide dataset and 2) Population Dataset
+- Combine the